xaviervia/tessellation/README.md

 - It is highly decoupled from the UI: Redux was originally meant to represent the data necessary to drive the UI, and the patterns that emerged around it reflect that intent.
 The thesis here is that the way Redux drives state can be used to manage any type of side effect, and for that purpose I introduced a generalized wiring interface that, the thesis goes, can be used for _any_ side effect.

 To emphasize the fact that the architecture is meant to be a generalization of Redux and not another Flux implementation (as in, another way of doing React), the nomenclature is slightly different:

 - `dispatch` is called `push` to represent the fact that the actual operation of dispatching an action is analogous to pushing into an array structure.
 As a matter of fact, it's pushing data into a stream that gets reduced on each addition – or `scan`ned in Flyd lingo.

 - There is no `getState`.
 State is pushed to the effects as an object each time the store gets updated.

 ### Composing the state management logic from smaller pieces

 Redux reducer composition is sometimes done with the [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) utility. `combineReducers` segments the state into several disconnected namespaces that the reducers target separately.
 In the past I had real problems with this approach though: long story short, keeping reducers from affecting each other lead us to manufacture artificial actions whose only purpose was to be able for some reducers to affect parts of the state outside their reach.
 I even [built a middleware for that](https://github.com/xaviervia/redux-walk).
 It was messy.
 I take it as a cautionary tale.

-The documentation itself warns about `combineReducers` [being just a convenience](http://redux.js.org/docs/api/combineReducers.html#tips).
-After we noticed that I tried exploring alternative ways of working with several reducers.
+The documentation itself warns us that `combineReducers` [is just a convenience](http://redux.js.org/docs/api/combineReducers.html#tips).
+We eventually noticed that, and since then I started exploring alternative ways of working with several reducers.

 I came to favor a different approach altogether: